Bake to the roots

 Instructions

 2. In the meantime prepare the streusel and filling.
 For the streusel mix flour, sugar, butter, cinnamon and walnuts (optional) until you get nice streusel.
-Store in the fridge until you need it again.
+Store it in the fridge until you need it again.
 For the filling melt half of the chocolate and mix with the butter until well combined.
 Set aside.
 Chop the remaining chocolate coarsely.
 Crumble the marzipan (optional).
 Set all aside.
 Right before the dough is done rising, beat the egg whites until stiff peaks form.
 Add sugar and cinnamon and mix.

 Notes